You must have an environmental permit if you operate a regulated facility in England or Wales.

 Copies of any entry can be taken on request and it is recommended that an appointment is made prior to arrival.

-A database of existing permitted processes can be found on the permitted processes page.
+A database of existing permitted processes can be found on our permitted processes page.